Presentation: Patient with a family history of skin cancer

 At a glance:

-- Genetic susceptibility to skin cancer can be caused by variants in a single gene (monogenic variants) or variants in multiple genes giving a familial pattern (polygenic variants).
-Both may be identified through family history assessment, and both suggest an increased risk above general population level.
+- Genetic susceptibility to skin cancer can be caused by variants in a single gene (inherited cancer predisposition syndrome) or variants in multiple genes giving a familial pattern (polygenic variants).

 - Apparent clustering of skin cancers in a family may represent shared environmental risk factors, with risk also depending on skin type and sun exposure.